Angry Again: Reception

-The album for Last Action Hero got good reviews, and "Angry Again" received a nomination for "Best Metal Performance" at the 1993 Grammy Awards, the fourth consecutive nomination by the band, out of the eight nominations the band has received in total.
+The album for Last Action Hero received positive reviews, and "Angry Again" received a nomination for "Best Metal Performance" at the 1993 Grammy Awards, the fourth consecutive nomination by the band, out of the eight nominations the band has received in total.
 It was nominated against Iron Maiden's "Fear of the Dark", Suicidal Tendencies's "Institutionalized", and White Zombie's "Thunder Kiss '65", losing the award to Ozzy Osbourne's "I Don't Want to Change the World", which became Ozzy's first Grammy win.
 Megadeth continued to be nominated two more times in a row and was later nominated five more times in total, tying them as the most nominated band in the category, with Metallica.

 The song became a live staple for Megadeth in the 1990s and appeared on the 1995 EP Hidden Treasures, which debuted at ninety on the Billboard 200 and featured two additional Grammy-nominated songs by Megadeth.
 The song developed a fan following within the Megadeth community and became a fan favorite, being featured on the 2005 album Greatest Hits: Back to the Start.
 Fans voted on the track listing on the album, and "Angry Again" came in at number five, beating out more well-known songs like "Hangar 18" and "Symphony of Destruction".
 It also appeared on further compilations, such as That One Night: Live in Buenos Aires, Arsenal of Megadeth, Anthology: Set the World Afire, and Warchest.
 The track continues to be played live and remains a semi-regular staple, praised for Mustaine's unique vocal performance.